 Privilege is real.
 One can easily ascertain that American whites, for example, have had the experience of seeing people who look like them represented in history books, art, politics, music, television, and entertainment for 400 years, so there is something deeply valuable in recognizing that seeing your own group consistently represented and recognized is clearly an advantage at least psychologically.
 Not to mention the added advantages of easier acquisition of wealth, resources, property, public respect, and power due to the high visibility that is afforded by constant representation in the public sphere.

 To put it in contemporary parlance, privilege is a thing.

 Privilege Theory can be used in bigoted ways.
 We need to be honest about how this word and its related concepts have been repeatedly weaponized over the past several years.
-As the authors of Cynical Theories note, there is something almost obscene and corrupt about the way Privilege Theory is often abused by activists and educators in the service of shutting people down, stereotyping dissenting voices who belong to identity groups that are disfavored by Theory, and intentionally stigmatizing any form of dissent by accusing dissenters of bigotry (both conscious and “unconscious”) while ignoring the substance and actual arguments of the dissent.
+As Pluckrose notes in Cynical Theories, there is something almost obscene and corrupt about the way Privilege Theory is often abused by activists and educators in the service of shutting people down, stereotyping dissenting voices who belong to identity groups that are disfavored by Theory, and intentionally stigmatizing any form of dissent by accusing dissenters of bigotry (both conscious and “unconscious”) while ignoring the substance and actual arguments of the dissent.

 Privilege Theory can be used to presume bad faith in disfavored identities.

 One of the most important concepts that has helped to justify shutdown of conversations is what Social Justice educator Alison Bailey has called Privilege-preserving epistemic pushback.
 This one single concept has had such a massive impact on conversations around advantages and disadvantages faced by groups that it deserves a separate section for analysis.
 I mention it here as one of the four privilege-related ideas from Cynical theories that really stood out for me.

 Privilege-preserving Epistemic Pushback: A cynical, manipulative tactic